mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 #### Feature Activation

-Follow up what's explained in the [Activating the feature](#activating-the-feature) section, if you are activating the feature on a single Project proceed with enabling the `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle on the specific Project rather than on the whole Company.
+To activate the feature, follow the instructions in the [dedicated section](#activating-the-feature).
+If you wish to activate the feature on a single Project, proceed with enabling the `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle on the specific Project rather than on the whole Company.

 #### Projet Settings configuration